Start Here

 This library supports seven lawful tactics — congressional correspondence, call campaigns, FOIA requests, ethics complaints, local governance participation, public pressure, and consumer boycotts.
 Each one targets a different institutional vulnerability.
 Together they create sustained, compounding pressure without requiring burnout, heroics, or constant escalation.

-You don't need to use all seven.
-Pick one that fits your life, use the pre-written templates, do it again next week, and log what you did.
-That's the whole system.
+Pick one that fits your life.
+Use the pre-written templates.
+Do it again next week.
+Log what you did.
+That is the whole system.

 Most people who want to act don't — not because they don't care, but because they assume resistance requires more time, confrontation, or expertise than they have.